-- CAL.
-BUS. & PROF. CODE § 17501 (emphasis added). - 69.
-As detailed in Plaintiff's Third Cause of Action below, the CLRA, CAL.
+8 CAL.
+BUS. & PROF. CODE § 17501.

+67. As detailed in Plaintiff's Third Cause of Action below, the CLRA, CAL.
 CIV.
 CODE § 1770(a)(9), prohibits a business from "[a]dvertising goods or services with intent not to sell them as advertised," and subsection (a)(13) prohibits a business from "[m]aking false or misleading statements of fact concerning reasons for, existence of, or amounts of price reductions."

-- 70. As detailed herein, the acts and practices alleged were intended to or did result in violations of the FTCA, the FAL, and the CLRA. - 71.
-Defendant's practices, as set forth above, misled Plaintiff, the proposed Class, and the public in the past and will continue to mislead in the future.
-Consequently, Defendant's practices constitute an unlawful, fraudulent, and unfair business practice within the meaning of the UCL. - 72.
-Defendant's violations of the UCL, through its unlawful, unfair, and fraudulent business practices, are ongoing and present a continuing threat that members of the Class and the public will be deceived into purchasing products based on price comparisons of arbitrary and inflated "reference" prices and substantially discounted "sale" prices.
-These false comparisons created phantom markdowns and lead to financial damage for consumers like Plaintiff and the members of the Class. - 73.
-Pursuant to the UCL, Plaintiff and members of the Class are entitled to preliminary and permanent injunctive relief enjoining Defendant from further engagement in this unfair competition, as well as disgorgement and restitution to Plaintiff and the Class of all Defendant's revenues wrongfully obtained from them as a result of Defendant's unfair competition, or such portion of those revenues as the Court may find equitable.
+68. As detailed herein, the acts and practices alleged were intended to or did result in violations of the FTCA, the FAL, and the CLRA.

+69. Defendant's practices, as set forth above, misled Plaintiff, the proposed Class, and the public in the past and will continue to mislead in the future.
+Consequently, Defendant's practices constitute an unlawful, fraudulent, and unfair business practice within the meaning of the UCL.

+70. Defendant's violation of the UCL, through its unlawful, unfair, and fraudulent business practices, are ongoing and present a continuing threat that Class members and the public will be deceived into purchasing products based on price comparisons of arbitrary and inflated "reference" prices and substantially discounted "sale" prices.
+These false comparisons created phantom markdowns and lead to financial damage for consumers like Plaintiff and the Class.

+71. Pursuant to the UCL, Plaintiff is entitled to preliminary and permanent injunctive relief enjoining Defendant from further engagement in this unfair competition, as well as disgorgement and restitution to Plaintiff and the Class of all Defendant's revenues wrongfully obtained from them as a result of Defendant's unfair competition, or such portion of those revenues as the Court may find equitable.